 Fun fact is, that the first Hurtigruten ship with the same name was introduced in 1912.
 The new Finnmarken's onboard experience is marked by Art Nouveau style decor.
 Eleven Norwegian artists created all drawings, oil paintings, watercolours, lithographs, charcoal drawings, sculptures.
 Even the glass-walled elevators and the saunas have sea views.

-Finnmarken ship cruises along Norway's coastal regions.
-Some use the vessel as transportation (ferry boat), others book the full 12-day cruises between homeports Bergen and Kirkenes.
+Finnmarken operated year-round (365-day/24-7) cruises along Norway's coastal regions.
+The vessel was mainly used for domestic travel/transportation (as ferry boat), but also many booked the full 12-day voyages between homeports Bergen and Kirkenes.
 This route reaches Russia's border, stopping at uniquely picturesque 34 cruise ports along the itinerary.
 All voyages are made over the course of 6 days, with daily stops at different ports, and a return journey of the same duration.
-Norwegian coastal cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
-In most ports of call are offered Hurtigruten-sponsored excursions and tours.
-A ceremony "Crossing the Arctic Circle” welcomes newcomers.
+Norwegian Coastal cruise passengers can opt for 5-11-nights stays, with the full 12-day voyage Bergen-Kirkenes, then going back southbound.
+In most call ports are offered Hurtigruten-sponsored excursions and tours.
+A ceremony "Crossing the Arctic Circle" welcomes newcomers.

 On Hurtigruten Norwegian coastal voyages, the company offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).